-Where N is the total number of transects required to completely cover study area Z, and n is the number of transects sampled in the survey. $s_y^2$ is the variance in counts, $s_z^2$ is the variance in areas surveyed on transects, and $s{zy}$ is the covariance.
-The estimate $\hat{Y}$ and variance $Var(\hat{Y})$ are calculated for each stratum and summed.
-The Coefficient of Variation (CV = $\sigma/\hat{Y}$ ) was calculated as a measure of precision.
+Where N is the total number of transects required to completely cover study area Z, and n is the number of transects sampled in the survey. s_y^2 is the variance in counts, s_z^2 is the variance in areas surveyed on transects, and s{zy} is the covariance.
+The estimate \hat{Y} and variance $Var(\hat{Y})$ are calculated for each stratum and summed.
+The Coefficient of Variation (CV = σ/\hat{Y}) was calculated as a measure of precision.

-Density, the number of muskox per unit area (muskox/km), will be determined using the number of adult muskox seen on transect divided by the total area of the study area.
-Lakes and streams areas will be not subtracted from the total area calculations used in muskox density (Statistical analysis based on Campbell and Setterington (2001)).
+Density, the number of muskoxen per unit area (muskox/km2), will be determined using the number of adult muskoxen seen on transect divided by the total area of the study area.
+Lakes and stream areas will be not subtracted from the total area calculations used in muskox density (Statistical analysis based on Campbell and Setterington (2001)).

 The area occupied by muskox and the time of the survey within the study area was determined.
-Thus, the distribution was illustrated by plotting each muskox sighting on and off transect based on their precise geospatial position captured with GPS.
-In addition, the number of animals composing each group was highlighted using an increasing size of circles to represent group of 0-1, 2-7, 8-11, 12-15, and 16-19 animals.
+Thus, the distribution of muskox was illustrated by plotting each muskox sighting on and off transect, based on their precise geospatial position captured with GPS.
+In addition, the number of animals composing each group was highlighted using an increasing size of circles to represent groups of 0-1, 2-7, 8-11, 12-15, and 16-19 animals.

 Given the importance of predators, Polar bear (Ursus maritimus) and Arctic Wolf (Canis lupus arctos), we collected standardized information of predator sightings in the management units using the predator index (Heard, 1992).
-The predator index reports all predator sighting per species against the total number hours flown, in this case, also including the ferry time.
-It is then possible to have a yearly trend, as the number of predators observed is expressed per 100 hours.
+The predator index reports all predator sightings per species against the total number hours flown, also including the ferry time in this case.
+It is then possible to have a yearly trend, as the number of predators observed is expressed per 100 hours for this particular time of the year.